Client Story: A Lesson in Hope

 impact a simple act of kindness can have during a time of need.

-Meet “Sonya.”
+Meet “Tiffany.”
 (Name has been changed to protect client privacy)

 Her words remind us that every person who walks through our doors carries more than just paperwork or past-